PUPPY CULTURE

 5 week mark: Around 5 weeks of age, our puppies go through the first fear period.
 In this period, we make sure to be careful to not expose them to noises, banging, other dogs or give them any new experiences that might cause a fear-response.
 This period lasts a few days.

 8 week mark: Around 8 weeks of age, the second fear period occurs.
-This period is more critical, because the brains of the puppies are now developed enough to create life long memories.
+This period is more critical, because the brains of the puppies are now developed enough to create lifelong memories.
 During these few days, we are highly cautious about everything that can leave a negative impression.
 Being separated from the litter and being driven around in a car at this point, WILL cause trauma.
 For this reason, we never sell puppies under the age of 9 weeks old.
 If we feel the puppies are not mentally developed enough to leave the litter, we will keep them with us for up to 12 weeks of age.
+Puppies travelling to other countries will stay with us until 15 weeks due to this being a legal requirement for the Rabies vaccine.
+Up until a puppy leaves us, we will continue to train the puppy, first bath, brushing, walking on a lead, going in the car etc...

 12 weeks and on: The socialisation period has now closed.
 Of course your puppy can and will still learn, and new impressions will still have an effect!
 However, the formation of core memories has finished.
 Over time, new impressions will leave less and less of a mark and training your dog will require more and more effort.
 What was learned in mere seconds before the 12 week mark, can now take multiple weeks to learn, Or they possibly won't learn it at all!